silkroadnomad/DoichainPlaygroundSvelte/README.md

 # Usage:
 1. Clone this repo.
-2. Optionally for local development, start local Doichaind & Electrumx using ```docker-compose up -d.```
+2. Optionally for local development, start local Doichaind & Electrumx using ```docker-compose -f ./docker/doichain/doichain-compose-regtest.yml up```
 3. Connect to the regtest container and:
    - Run ```doichain-cli help``` to see command help.
    - Run ```doichain-cli getblockchaininfo``` to view initial blocks.